 - Keep in an airtight container in a cool place, and eat leftovers within 3 days

-My favourite is the brain 😀
+My favourite 😀

-Very innovative and perfect for a spooky party.
+Very innovative and perfect for a spooky party!

 How gruesomely tasty!
 The brain icing looks disgustingly lovely and actually, the fact that the cherry sauce was jelly-like definitely adds to the visuals!
 Congealed blood is a MUST for halloween!
 Should NEVER be runny!!!!!